LukeThornton92/Milestone-Project-1-OTP/README.md

 ### **Nav Bar/Menu:**

-- The Navbar menu is fully responsive,
+- The Navbar menu is fully responsive, with links to all the key sections of the page.

+- The Navbar is fixed to the top,

 ### **Hero Image:**